What does the defense sector refer to?

 INFINAM® ST 6100 L from Evonik - Printed on the Stratasys® Neo®800

-To fully leverage the potential of INFINAM® ST 6100 L, the Stratasys® Neo®800 has been developed with the customer in mind, providing dependable, gold-standard SLA 3D printing.
-The open material platform of the Neo®800 allows for the fabrication of dimensionally accurate components with outstanding sidewall quality and fine feature resolution when using the INFINAM® ST 6100 L resin.
-This results in a 50% reduction in finishing time, further enhancing the efficiency and productivity of the additive manufacturing process.
+To fully exploit the potential of Somos® WaterShed® Black, the Stratasys® Neo®800 was developed with the customer in mind, offering reliable SLA-3D printing at the highest level.
+The Neo®800's open material platform enables the production of dimensionally accurate components with excellent sidewall quality and fine feature resolution when using Somos® WaterShed® Black Resin.
+This results in a 50% reduction in post-processing time, further increasing the efficiency and productivity of additive manufacturing.

 Neo®800